ERP for Everyone 02: Setup

 Get your company information into the ERP and add users to help with the setup.

-Next, input your organisation’s details.
+Enter your full name, email address, and a password (the more characters the better - I usually aim for at least 20), then click Next.
+Now you can input your organisation’s details.
 This includes the name, abbreviation, chart of accounts, and financial year start date.
 Do not tick the Generate Demo Data box, we want to start with a clean slate.

 The organisation setup page of ERPNext